lovill/architectural_cartograms/README.md

 ### Files

-- `model.gh`: This is the Grasshopper file used to run .
+- `model.gh` use this file to control deformation of 2D elements by material and record deformation process through screenshots.

-- `base.3dm`: Build off of this 3dm file as layer structure is already setup.
+- `base.3dm`: build off of this 3dm file as layer structure is already setup.

 ### Get started & Intro
 Download this repository by clicking on the green button on the rigth side of this page "Clone or download".
 The only files that you will need are the .3dm and .gh ones.